contentful/forma-36/MIGRATION.md

 ### Field Components

-The `CheckboxField`, `RadioButtonField`, `SelectField`, and `TextField` components were removed on the version 4, and need to be replaced by the new `FormControl` component and it's compound components.
+The `CheckboxField`, `RadioButtonField`, `SelectField`, and `TextField` components were removed in version 4, and need to be replaced by the new `FormControl` component and its compound components.
 For example:

 ```tsx static=true
 // Checkbox